js-joda/js-joda/_includes/CheatSheet.md

 - minus - subtracts an amount from an object
 - to - converts this object to another type
 - at - combines this object with another, such as date.atTime(time)
-- getter for instance properties are omitting the get keyword, e.q. localDate.year()
+- getter methods for instance properties are omitting the get keyword, e.q. localDate.year()

 ## Basic concepts